You are here: Urology Textbook > Kidneys > Simple renal cyst

 Percutaneous Puncture and Aspiration of Renal Cysts

 Pain due to a kidney cyst should disappear after diagnostic puncture and aspiration, at least for a while.
-A small proportion of patients are cured by this unique puncture and aspiration.
-Simultaneously, the cyst fluid is examined (cytology and creatinine concentration).
+A single puncture and aspiration cure a small proportion of patients.
+In addition, the cyst fluid is examined (cytology and creatinine concentration).
 A simple renal cyst should not reveal malignant cells; the creatinine concentration is near the serum concentration.
-With the recurrence of the cyst (and symptoms), definitive treatment is done by a percutaneous or laparoscopic approach (see below).
+If the cyst (and symptoms) recur, definitive treatment is possible with a percutaneous or laparoscopic approach (see below).

 Percutaneous Sclerotherapy of Renal Cysts

-A thin nephrostomy tube is placed into the renal cyst with ultrasound control.
+A thin nephrostomy tube is placed into the renal cyst with ultrasound guidance.
 As described above, the cyst volume and creatinine concentration is measured.
 The creatinine concentration should be near the serum concentration.
-A cytological investigation is necessary, if not done with the first puncture.
+A cytological investigation is necessary if not done with the first puncture.

-Before sclerotherapy, contrast media is injected via the nephrostomy tube into the cyst.
-The contrast media should not enter the pyelocalyceal system.
-The most commonly used sclerosant is ethanol (99%), the dosage is 20% of the cyst volume to a maximum of 100 ml.
+Before sclerotherapy, contrast medium is injected via the nephrostomy tube into the cyst.
+The contrast medium should not enter the pyelocalyceal system.
+The most commonly used sclerosant is ethanol (99%); the dosage is 20% of the cyst volume to a maximum of 100 ml.
 The alcohol is left 90–120 min in the cyst: the longer the alcohol contact (several fillings, contact time), the lower the recurrence rate.
-Alternatively, polidocanol can be used as a sclerosant.
+An alternative sclerosant is polidocanol.
 A relapse of the cyst occurs in approximately 10–30%.
 Percutaneous sclerotherapy can be repeated.

-The kidney is approached with the laparoscopic or retroperitoneoscopic technique.
+The laparoscopic or retroperitoneoscopic approach is the preferred technique.
 If the cyst is in anatomic proximity to the ureter, the ureter has to be identified and separated from the cyst wall.
-The cyst wall is circularly incised near the renal parenchyma (unroofing), the base of the cyst remains in situ.
+The cyst wall is circularly incised near the renal parenchyma (deroofing).
+The base of the cyst remains in situ.
 The cyst roof is sent for pathology.
-Hemostasis is achieved with bipolar cauterization or continuous stitching of the remaining cyst wall.
-Due to the good results of percutaneous sclerotherapy, laparoscopic cyst removal is the treatment of second choice.
+Hemostasis is essential and achieved with bipolar cauterization or continuous stitching of the remaining cyst wall.
+Laparoscopic cyst deroofing is used for very large renal cysts [fig.~\ref{lap_nierenzyste}].

 Prognosis of Simple Kidney Cysts

-25% of kidney cysts show a trend to enlargement within three years.
-See above (Bosniak-Classification) for malignancy risk.
+25% of kidney cysts show a trend of enlargement within three years.
+See above (Bosniak classification) for malignancy risk.

 Multilocular cyst | Index | Parapelvic cysts |